MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 In this task, you will validate whether the changes you made earlier were synchronized from Adatum’s on-premises AD to Azure AD.
 You will validate the changes using the Microsoft 365 admin center, and then you’ll perform the same validations using Windows PowerShell.
 This gives you experience in validating synchronization using both the Microsoft 365 admin center GUI and PowerShell.

-**IMPORTANT - PowerShell notice:** Up to this point, the PowerShell tasks in this lab exercise used the MSOnline PowerShell module.
-However, the PowerShell commands in this task require the Azure AD PowerShell module.
+**IMPORTANT - PowerShell notice:** This task employs basic PowerShell queries for Groups and Users, which are supported in Microsoft Graph PowerShell.
+Since Microsoft Graph PowerShell is replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Azure AD) PowerShell, you will use Microsoft Graph PowerShell in this task.

 1. You should still be logged into LON-DC1 as the **Administrator** with a password of **Pa55w.rd.**